Peter-Choah/Small-Projects/Bachelors Projects/readme.txt

-Assignments I have done for my bachelors degree.
+Assignments I have done for my Data Analytics Bachelors Degree

 A brief overview:
 Bank Analysis - Using ML and data analysis on a bank dataset